Houtmen/Move-Everything/README.md

 ## Contributing

 Contributions welcome!
-Read the [contribution guidelines](CONTRIBUTING.md) first.
+Please let me know if you got some tools missing.